 Outdoor Pavilion Ideas

-Whether your facility is in need of a smaller park pavilion for intimate gatherings, a lakeside shelter ideal for picture taking, or a large outdoor pavilion, Superior Shelter has the solution.
+Whether your facility is in need of a smaller picnic pavilion for intimate gatherings, a lakeside shelter ideal for picture taking, or a large outdoor pavilion, Superior Shelter has the solution.
 Since our early days in Michigan back in 1963 as Litchfield Industries, we’ve been manufacturing steel outdoor pavilions, outdoor pergolas, and trellises.
 Our pavilions have been installed in parks all across the country.

 While the shapes, sizes, and general designs have developed over the decades, our commitment to a quality product remains exactly as it was the day we started.
 Browse the popular types of outdoor structures below and visit each pavilion type to see more of what we have to offer.